i30817/libretrofuzz/README.rst

                         thumbnail sources on repeated calls.
 No effect if called with filters since filters delete every match before download.
-  --no-fail             Ignores the similarity score and may cause more false
+  --no-fail             Ignores the similarity score, and always downloads
-                        positives, but can increase matches in playlists with nonstandard labels.
+                        even if probably wrong.
+Best used with a filter.
   --no-meta             Ignores () delimited metadata and may cause false
-                        positives, but can increase matches in playlists with nonstandard labels.
+                        positives.
+Forced with --before.
   --hack                Matches [] delimited metadata and may cause false
-                        positives, but can increase matches for hack labels, if the hack has thumbnails.
+                        positives, Best used if the hack has thumbnails.
-  --no-subtitle         Ignores the label text after the last '-' or ':' and
+                        Ignored with --before.
-                        before metadata and may cause false positives, but can increase matches in playlists with incomplete names.
+  --no-subtitle         Ignores subtitles, ' - ' or ': ' style.
+Best used if
-                        Note that ':' can only occur in local unix names, not on libretro names, so that is to match a long local unix name to a short name on the server only, and in that case you should first try without this option, since long names are more common on the server.
+                        the playlist labels have no subtitles.
+Note that ':' can only occur in local labels, not on libretro names, so that only matches a long local label to a short name on the server, and in that case you should first try without this option, since long names are more common on the server.
   --rmspaces            Instead of uniquifying spaces in normalization, remove
                         them, for playlists with no spaces in the labels.
   --before TEXT         Use only the part of the label before TEXT to match.